SangbumChoi/MobileHumanPose/README.md

 # Github Code of "MobileHumanPose: Toward real-time 3D human pose estimation in mobile devices"

 #### [2021.11.23] There will be massive refactoring and optimization expected.
-It will be released as soon as possible including new model.pth (expecting end of December)
+It will be released as soon as possible including new model.pth, Please wait for the model!(expecting end of December)

 ## Introduction